fikayo-sanni/ductape-docs/docs/secrets/using-secrets.md

 # Using Secrets

-Learn how to reference your workspace secrets in Ductape configurations using the `$Token{}` syntax.
+Learn how to reference your workspace secrets in Ductape configurations using the `$Secret{}` syntax.

-## The $Token{} Syntax
+## The $Secret{} Syntax

 Ductape provides a special syntax to reference secrets in your configurations without exposing the actual values.
-When you use `$Token{key}`, Ductape automatically resolves and decrypts the secret at runtime.
+When you use `$Secret{key}`, Ductape automatically resolves and decrypts the secret at runtime.

 ### Basic Usage

 ```
-$Token{SECRET_KEY}
+$Secret{SECRET_KEY}
 ```

 Replace `SECRET_KEY` with the key of your secret (the exact key you used when creating the secret).